HorseAJ86/node-jquery/README.md

 TODO
 ====

-[`XMLHttpRequest`](https://github.com/driverdan/node-XMLHttpRequest) should be submitted to npm as `XMLHttpRequest` to match how Ender.JS requires the same in the browser.
+* [`XMLHttpRequest`](https://github.com/driverdan/node-XMLHttpRequest) should be submitted to npm as `XMLHttpRequest` to match how Ender.JS requires the same in the browser.
+* Update Node Unit to 0.7.4
+* Add dependencies to package.json
+* Make compatible with node 0.6.15
+* Lock dependency versions in package.json